alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 #### Scenes 25-26, 30: Pirates Gathered at Port to Palace Command Room

-Matching pirate captain colors and command room pirates and navigators—this area was all Kobiki-san work.
+Matching pirate captain colours and command room pirates and navigators—this area was all Kobiki-san work.

 Inside the command room, character brightness was suppressed to match background brightness.
 Even in dim places, it's brightness that looks natural through balance.